wally1002/myBlog/_pages/about.md

 ---
 permalink: /about/
 title: "About"
-excerpt: "I'm Sankeerth and I'm interested in  lot of things"
+excerpt: "I'm Sankeerth and I'm interested in a lot of things"
 toc: true
 ---